sony/sonyflake/README.md

 func (sf *Sonyflake) NextID() (int64, error)
 ```

-NextID can continue to generate IDs for about 174 years from StartTime.
+NextID can continue to generate IDs for about 174 years from StartTime by default.
 But after the Sonyflake time is over the limit, NextID returns an error.

 AWS VPC and Docker